 "Chai" is the Indian word for tea.
 Traditional chai is made with black tea leaves and milk.
 Whole or crushed spices such as cardamom, cinnamon, and fennel (to name only a few) are added to the water as the tea is being brewed to add additional flavour.

 This chai spice is a blend of many different spices that add the traditional Indian flavour to your tea without having to have all of the spices on hand in your kitchen pantry.
-You simply brew your favorite black tea as usual and add a small pinch of this spice blend to your pot or cup.
-No more having to buy special chai tea bags just to get that great Indian taste.
+You simply brew your favourite black tea as usual and add a small pinch of this spice blend to your pot or cup.
+No more having to buy special chai tea bags just to get that great Indian taste!

 Ingredients: spices.
 May contain traces of mustard, poppy seeds, peanuts, tree nuts, sesame seeds and soy.